 The purpose of the course is to enable students to develop essential nursing knowledge, skills and values necessary to care for and support children, young people and their families to the highest professional standards across the health care continuum in all healthcare settings.

-Five theory modules are as follows:
+Three theory modules are as follows:

 Three clinical modules are as follows:

 - Practice Module One - Medical Nursing

 - Practice Module Two - Surgical Nursing